Micklitodev/Micklitodev/README.md

 My name is Mick, and I'm a Enthusiastic full-stack Software Engineer based in Atlanta with a passion for crafting polished user interfaces and delivering exceptional user experiences.
 Highly skilled in building custom web applications using cutting-edge technologies like Next.js, React, GraphQL, Node.js and MongoDB.
-Committed to open-source collaboration and driven by a continuous thirst for learning and growth in the dynamic field of software development.
+Committed to open-source collaboration and driven by a continuous thirst for learning and growth in the dynamic and changing field of software development.

  <br>